Final Fantasy VIII

 Final Fantasy XIII

-Lightning's Gunblade appears to alternate between being a gun and a sword, with it effectively morphing between the two when it is required by her.
+Lightning's Gunblade can alternate between being a gun and a sword depending on her requirement.
 This means that unlike the Gunblade seen in Final Fantasy VIII, it must change its form before it can be used for the other task.
 Additionally, it appears to be more of a rifle than the previously seen shotgun.
-It also appears to be able to fire magically based shots (as seen in the screenshot above).